-By: Larry Kohn, Georgia Domestic Violence Lawyer For Over Two Decades
+By: Larry Kohn, Georgia Domestic Violence Lawyer for Over 20 Years

 Wording of O.C.G.A.
 Section 19-13-3 (2017), commonly known as the “Georgia Family Violence Act” or its acronym, “FVA.”

 Filing of petition seeking relief from family violence; granting of temporary relief ex parte; hearing; dismissal of petition upon failure to hold hearing; procedural advice for victims